The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

-For more information about Boot Camp, see http://www.apple.com/support/bootcamp .
+For more information about Boot Camp, see the Apple Boot Camp Support page.

-Note: The preceding link was available as of April 29, 2010.
-If you find the link to be broken, provide feedback on the article and a VMware employee will update the article as necessary.
+Note: The preceding link was correct as of September 6, 2013.
+If you find the link is broken, provide feedback and a VMware employee will update the link.

 - Launch it directly.
-For more information, see Launching a Boot Camp Partition in VMware Fusion (1014618).
+For more information, see Launching your Boot Camp partition in VMware Fusion (1014618).

 - Snapshots and AutoProtect

 - Suspend and resume save the contents of the RAM to disk.
 This works similarly to the Windows Hibernate feature but the VMware implementation differs so the two are not compatible.

 - Mirrored folders redirect the Windows directories to the Mac directories.
 The Mac directories are not available in Boot Camp.

 - Snapshots capture the contents of the RAM and create a supplementary virtual disk, and AutoProtect is a feature derived from the multiple snapshot feature, which allows you to have more than one snapshot at a time.
 Snapshots and AutoProtect rely on a virtual parent disk, whereas Boot Camp uses a physical disk.
 As such, it is impossible to take a snapshot or use AutoProtect with a Boot Camp partition.

 To request a new product feature or to provide feedback on a VMware product, please visit the Request a Product Feature page.